 Honey

-Runny honey is best, and if you can source some Scottish Heather honey then all the better!
+Runny honey is best, and if you can source some Scottish Heather honey, then all the better!

 Whisky

 Use a good quality whisky since you will be able to taste it!
-And Scottish of course.
+And Scottish, of course.

 Raspberries

 Cranachan was traditionally made with fresh raspberries.
-However, we know these aren’t always readily available or cost-effective so it’s no problem if you make it with frozen raspberries.
-It’s nice to have a few fresh ones to decorate the top if you can get them though!
+However, we know these arenβt always readily available or cost-effective, so itβs no problem if you make it with frozen raspberries.
+Itβs nice to have a few fresh ones to decorate the top if you can get them, though!

-If you’re using frozen raspberries you should allow them to fully thaw before making the Cranachan.
+If youβre using frozen raspberries, you should allow them to fully thaw before making the Cranachan.
 You can also split and use some frozen and some fresh.

-British, and Scottish in particular, raspberries are known to be sweeter, which is why we haven’t included any sugar in the recipe.
-North American raspberries tend to be more sour, so you may want to add a teaspoon to two of sugar to your berry mixture.
+North American raspberries tend to be sourer in flavour, so you may want to add a teaspoon to two of sugar to your berry mixture.

 Cream

-Cranachan was originally made with Crowdie, but this soft cheese isn’t always readily available for everyone.
-We decided to substitute entirely for cream, which is more common nowadays.
 However, you can definitely do a mixture of Crowdie and cream, or even creme fraiche or mascarpone, although the latter is a bit of a different taste.
 We think the lightness of the cream keeps it nice and fresh and goes so well with the raspberries!

-The first step is to toast the oats.
-You can do this in a pan on the stovetop or in the oven.
 Put the oats in a dry pan or spread them out on a tray to go under the grill.
-How long it needs will depend on the oats you use.
-It took around 5 minutes for ours.
-There will be a nutty sort of smell when they’re ready.
-Keep checking them continuously so they don’t burn!
-Put in a bowl and set aside to cool.
+How long they need will depend on the oats you use.
+It took around 5 minutes for our porridge oats.

-Whip the cream to stiff peaks.
 Add the whisky and the honey.
-Start with a smaller amount and you can always add more to taste.
+Start with a smaller amount; you can always add more to taste.

 Mix the cooled oats through the cream, saving a little for garnish.

-Take the glasses (or bowl) and start to layer the raspberry and cream mixture.
-You’ll want to end with cream on top!
-How many layers you do depends on the glass size and portions you’re making.
-We like two layers of raspberries and cream each, but if we don’t have as many raspberries we just do one layer in the middle sometimes too.
+How many layers you do depends on the glass size and portions youβre making.
+We like two layers of raspberries and cream each, but if we donβt have as many raspberries, we just do one layer in the middle sometimes too.

 Sprinkle the rest of the oats over the top of the last layer of cream and add a few fresh raspberries.

 You can eat it right away or put it in the fridge for later.
-We prefer to put it in the fridge so the oats soften a bit into the cream.
+We prefer to put it in the fridge, so the oats soften a bit into the cream.

 Cranachan variations

-There are a few variations you can do when you make Cranachan.
-Many of the older cookbooks weren’t specific on using whisky or even raspberries and just called for you to use whatever was to hand.
+Many of the older cookbooks werenβt specific about using whisky or even raspberries and just called for you to use whatever was to hand.
+We love to mix things up and just use what we have available!

 Rum Cranachan